 React

-React is a popular JavaScript library developed and maintained by Meta Platforms, Inc (formerly known as Facebook).
+React is a popular JavaScript library developed and maintained by Meta Platforms, Inc. (formerly known as Facebook).
 It is widely used to create dynamic and interactive user interfaces for single-page applications from reusable components.
 It is open-source, component-based, and uses a declarative style of programming to create seamless UX and complex UI.
-The best part of React is that it is based on the “learn once, write anywhere” principle enabling developers to build scalable and high-performant applications for all platforms.
+The best part of React is that it is based on the “learn once, write anywhere” principle, enabling developers to build scalable and high-performing applications for all platforms.
 This may be one of the reasons why React has become the preferred library for front-end development.

 Some Distinctive Features of React